saumyaariyawansha/Python_Project/README.md

 * Visualization tools like Tableau are important for Data Analysts (28%) and Data Scientists (24%).
 * SQL and Excel remain critical but are showing a slight decline in demand, suggesting a shift in the Data Analyst skill landscape.
 * Tableau and Python are key for data visualization and programming tasks.
-* SAS is losing relevance as open-source tools like Python gain preference.
+* SAS is losing relevance as open-source tools like Python gains preference.
 * There’s a growing need for technical skills, but traditional tools like SQL and Excel are still relevant.
 * Highly paid skills (e.g., Hugging Face, Couchbase) are less in demand, indicating higher difficulty but better rewards.
 * Most in-demand skills offer salaries between $75K-$100K, making these skills a strategic choice for job security and decent pay.